joejag/techblog/_posts/2016-11-10-selfless-facilitation.md

 ## Loud voices

-Sometimes just getting everyone in the room can be difficult.
-Another thing that that is difficult is making sure a handful of loud voices don't dominate the discussion.
+Making sure a handful of loud voices don't dominate the discussion can be difficult.
 One way around this is to ask everyone to help at the start.

 During the opening remind everyone that we want to hear from all of those present, so we can learn and make the most informed decisions.